cptiwari20/one-time-password/README.md

    - Twilio as a SMS service provider

-  ## we can easily apply this system to any of our applications as this will create apis to for the CreateUser, Request OTP using phone number and also Validate user by OTP password
+  ## we can easily apply this system to any of our applications as this will create google cloud function based URLs for
+  *CreateUser using phone number,
+  *Request OTP using phone number and also
+  *Validate user by OTP password

+  All the urls are tested with the help of POSTMAN application.